ChristianBirchler/scrape-721/README.md

 ### Redis Setup

-The package used redis caching to drastically speed up the scrape operations.
+The package uses redis caching to drastically speed up the scrape operations.
 (Caching already queried account balances)

 This means in order to run with the default settings, _you must have a local redis instance available, accessible via localhost_.